Alkanes and isomers header image.

 formula CH3- C2H5- C3H7- C4H9- C5H11- C6H13- C7H15- C8H17- C9H19- C10H21-

-3D model of 3-methylpentane, an isomer of hexane
+3D model of 3-methylhexane, a chain isomer of heptane.

-The -CH3 branch is on carbon atom number 4.
-The longest chain of carbon atoms is still 6 carbon atoms long, so the name of the molecule this time would be 4-methylhexane.
+This time the methyl branch (-CH3) branch is on carbon atom number 4.
+The longest chain of carbon atoms is still 6 carbon atoms long, so the name of the molecule using this numbering would be 4-methylhexane.

-This example demonstrates an important rule when naming compounds; that is that any substituents or branch chains must be given the lowest number possible.
-So the molecule above would be named 3-methylhexane and NOT 4-methylhexane.
+This demonstrates an important rule when naming compounds: substituents (branches) must be given the lowest number possible.
+So the molecule above is named 3-methylhexane and not 4-methylhexane.

 Example 3 - what is the name of the hydrocarbon below?

-The image opposite shows a space filled model of a branched chain hydrocarbon molecule.
+The image opposite shows a space-filled model of a branched-chain saturated hydrocarbon molecule.
 What is the systematic name of this molecule?

 Use the same method as shown above: